Written by

 If you’re working with an existing outdoor roller blind or similar, that doesn’t have a secure fastening mechanism, then you might be able to add a bottom rail or some kind of weighing system to keep it from constantly flapping in the wind.
 This will depend on the type of outdoor blinds you have which will need to be checked by a shade and shelter specialist, but it makes for a reliable fix that will look neat and tidy without intruding on the look of your outdoor space.

 If you want a quick DIY solution, then magnets or magnetic adhesive strips are choices you might want to consider.
-These can actually be stronger than you might think and can cope quite well in some pretty testing conditions.
+These are actually stronger than you might think and can cope quite well in some pretty testing conditions.
 The only thing to be mindful of here is how the adhesive will react to the mesh fabric or material used on the outdoor blind itself.
 If there’s potential for the chemicals to degrade the material then you might want to steer clear of it.

 As a preventative measure, you should always secure your outdoor shades and blinds well in advance of any type of storm.
 This will again mean different things depending on the type of blinds you have.
 For roller blinds, you’ll want to ensure they are all rolled up before the storm hits.
 For cafe or bistro blinds, you’ll want to check they are secured tightly to the base anchor.
 Some outdoor blinds may otherwise have tie-downs or straps.
 For people with modern motorised models, you may find they have wind-detection features which will retract the blinds as soon as the area exceeds certain thresholds.
 In this case, you just need to be sure they are activated at all times.